topseed/topseed-videos/tut/labD/LabD.md

 Both should return some JSON data.

 ### 1b.
 Using fetch() for remote data calls
-- In the browser with the Developer Tools open, go to https://1595566120.rsc.cdn77.org/_tsts/tst1.html>
+- In the browser with the Developer Tools open, go to http://localhost:8080/_tsts/tst1.html
 - View page source (rightclick on content) and tst1.js.
 This is an example of JavaScript 'fetch()' browser standard that replaces Ajax and XHR.
-You can find the source at https://github.com/topseed/topseed-demos/tree/master/webApp/www/_tsts

 ### 2a.
 Reading data from HTML form
 In browser with the Developer Tools open, go to <https://1595566120.rsc.cdn77.org/members/authJoin/>